 (4) If a form contains directions for its preparation or completion the form is to be prepared or completed in accordance with those directions.

-(5) In these regulations a reference to a Form followed by a designation is a reference to the form that has that designation.
+[(5) deleted]

+[Regulation 4 amended: SL 2023/158 r.
+18.]

 5. Delivery of documents

 (1) Where a person is required or authorised by these regulations to give a document to another person the document may be delivered, posted or sent by fax or any other electronic means (so long as it is capable of being printed in its entirety, including signatures) to that other person.